Frequently Asked Questions:

 How difficult is the course? – The course has two fast-n-steep descents, some sharp corners, and 1/3 single and double track.
 It’s not extremely difficult, as there is fire road and wider trail involved in places, but it’s a fun course @ 4+ miles and 350+ feet vertical gain the race is you against the clock (Oh and your buddy at work, that you have to buy lunch, if he wins).
 Come race and try the course and give us your feedback, we’d love to hear it.

 Can I preride the course?
 Yes.
 The Course will be open on race day…RACE DAY ONLY.
 The course will be open from 4:30pm -5:30pm, then it will close course until the race.

-Do you plan to have more regular other events?- Stay posted to our events and news by subscribing to our E-Newsletter on left side of the page.
+Do you plan to have more regular other events?– Stay posted to our events and news by subscribing to our E-Newsletter on right side of the page.